ellessenne/swjm/README.md

 1. The [`03-simulation-code`](03-simulation-code/) folder contains code that could be used to reproduce the Monte Carlo simulation studies reported in the paper.
    This code will be uploaded to this repository upon acceptance of the manuscript for publication.

+1. Finally, the [`04-convergence-issues`](04-convergence-issues/) folder contains code and steps that could be used to improve convergence of the joint model.

 ## {simswjm} Package

 Note that the simulation code requires the {simswjm} R package, which can be installed from [GitHub](https://github.com/RedDoorAnalytics/simswjm) with the following code: